drozd324/GPU_Delaunay_Triangulation/thesis.typ

 			+ Set counter for number of points uninserted to be 0

 			+ Writes uninserted point index to ptsUninserted
-			+ Caclualtes and writes the smallest distance to circumcenter of triangle
+			+ Calculates and writes the smallest distance to circumcenter of triangle
-			+ Finds and writes the index of point with smallelst distance to circumcenter of triangle
+			+ Finds and writes the index of point with smallest distance to circumcenter of triangle

-			+ Resets counter of the number of poinnts to insert
+			+ Resets counter of the number of points to insert
 			+ Counts the number of triangles which are marked for insertion

 			+ Sorts the array triWithInsert for efficient thread launches